NASB Conference

 Staff responsible for technical training, technical information diagnostics systems, and FRFT initiatives will learn what other companies are doing to improve their dealers’ ability to service and repair vehicles.

-Senior service operations management should use insights gained at the conference as a springboard for business planning and initiative development.
-They also gain many opportunities to network with industry colleagues.
+Senior service operations management should expect to walk away with conference insights gained as a springboard for business planning and initiative development.

-Companies may also want to use the NASB Conference as a training venue for high potential employees.
+Companies may use the NASB Conference as a training venue for high potential employees.

 Attendee Opportunities